Error categories

 Where it's mapped

-The canonical mapping site is src/api/client.rs — ApiError::from_response reads HTTP status + body and produces the right variant.
-Adding a new variant requires:
+The canonical ApiError production site is src/api/error.rs — ApiError::from_response reads HTTP status + body and produces the right variant.
+The CLI exit-code dispatch lives in src/main.rs and walks the anyhow chain.

 - Add it to the enum with a